trinistr/vector_number/README.md

 Latest: [![Gem Version](https://badge.fury.io/rb/vector_number.svg?icon=si%3Arubygems)](https://badge.fury.io/rb/vector_number)
 [![CI](https://github.com/trinistr/vector_number/actions/workflows/CI.yaml/badge.svg)](https://github.com/trinistr/vector_number/actions/workflows/CI.yaml)

+---

-A library to add together anything: be it a number, string or random Object, it can be added together in an infinite-dimensional vector space, with math operations available on results.
+A library to add together anything: be it a number, string or random Object, it can be added together with math operations available on results in a real vector space.

 This is similar in a sense to hypercomplex numbers, such as quaternions, but with a focus on arbitrary dimensions.